SpiderDave/DavePatcher/README.md

     find hex <data>
         (depreciated) same as find

+    replace <finddata> <replacedata> [<limit>]
+        Find and replace data in hexidecimal with an optional limit in hexidecimal.
+        Examples:
+            replace a9008d35 a9048d35
+            replace a9058d30 a9638d30

     textmap <characters> <map to>
         Map text characters to specific values.
 These will be used in other commands like the "text" command.